uvic-cisur/intermahp/README.md

 #### Upper limits

 Sets the upper limit of daily alcohol consumption.
-The default value is set to 250 grams-ethanol, which is informed by [Stockwell et al. (2017)](#ref-stockwell-2017a), while an upper bound of 150 grams-ethanol is used by WHO in their [Global Status Report on Alcohol and Health](#ref-who-gsrah).
+The default value is set to 250 grams-ethanol, which is informed by Stockwell et al. [\[3\]](#ref-stockwell-2017a), while an upper bound of 150 grams-ethanol is used by WHO in their Global Status Report on Alcohol and Health [\[4\]](#ref-who-gsrah).

 #### Dose extrapolation

 Changes how fractional polynomial relative risk curves are extrapolated beyond 150 grams-ethanol (100 for ischaemic heart disease).
-Such an extrapolation is necessary, as described in [the book](#ref-royston-book) on the FP technique, because extrapolation of data should not be performed too far outside of the range of that data.
+Such an extrapolation is necessary, as described in the book on the FP technique [\[5\]](#ref-royston-book), because extrapolation of data should not be performed too far outside of the range of that data.

 Included extrapolations are capped or linear.
 Under capped extrapolation, the continuous relative risk function is simply capped at the value it reaches at 150 g/day (100 for IHD).
 It takes this value for all consumption levels above 150 g/day (100 for IHD).